Posted on Fri 30 Oct 2020

 both ephemeral, bodily, sensorial and archival, technological and visual?”.

 Watch Ellie's talk, broadcast on 11th Dec 2020, here.

 Alison Neighbour has collaborated with dance artist Vikram Iyengar and Oregon based writer & game designer Ken Eklund for ‘The (Future) Wales Coast Path’, a body of work that responds to flood maps released in the Welsh media showing huge areas of the country at risk from sea level rise; and to the slow crisis unfolding around the world as land becomes sea.

 Watch Alison's talk, broadcast on 8th Jan 2021, here.

-Trigger will collaborate with Carl Robertshaw (Bjork/ The Hatchling) and writer Zena Edwards (Apples & Snakes) for research on a new project called GROW.
-They will begin by asking “How can global stories aided by technology be told through the history of botany, historically a colonial act, and how do we allow these transient narratives to be seen, heard and felt by a larger audience?
-They will explore biopiracy – the ways in which flowers, herbs, plants and spices from across the world were collected, patented and named by Western explorers meaning that some indigenous cultures have lost local species and remedies to western law and patents.
+Trigger have collaborated with Carl Robertshaw (Bjork/ The Hatchling) and writer Zena Edwards (Apples & Snakes) for research on a new project called GROW.
+They began by asking “How can global stories aided by technology be told through the history of botany, historically a colonial act, and how do we allow these transient narratives to be seen, heard and felt by a larger audience?
+They explored biopiracy – the ways in which flowers, herbs, plants and spices from across the world were collected, patented and named by Western explorers meaning that some indigenous cultures have lost local species and remedies to western law and patents.